Andon

 Andon is the Japanese term for a signaling system within a production process or plant which provides real-time information about the status of a production processes to both workers and managers.
 These signals and displays are intended to alert those workers and managers if there is a deviation or inconsistency in the production process to take corrective action.

 The Japanese use Andon systems as a communication tool to communicate the status of a production line or process to all production employees on the production floor.
-These systems are usually found in many forms, from simple status lights or traffic light systems to complete display boards in visible locations around the production plant.
+These systems are usually found in many forms, from simple status lights or traffic light systems to a complete Andon board in visible locations around the production plant.
 They are a common tool in the automotive and component production industry where they are an integral part of the Toyota Manufacturing system.

 Andon display boards usually display a more comprehensive set of signals, KPI’s or data about the production process.
 They can vary in size and KPI’s displayed, some are illuminated, have led displays, or are flat screens presenting production or process data in live real time.